-The School of Social Work and The Lyndon Baines Johnson School of Public Affairs have established a dual degree designed to prepare qualified students for a career in social welfare policy development and human service management.
+The Steve Hicks School of Social Work and the Lyndon Baines Johnson School of Public Affairs have established a dual degree designed to prepare qualified students for a career in social welfare policy development and human service management.
 The core knowledge of social work and public affairs are a compelling combination for students who want to pursue a professional career in human service management, social welfare policy development and analysis, program planning and implementation, and program evaluation.
 Students completing the dual MSSW/MPAff program will be uniquely prepared to design and manage effective and client-responsive human service delivery systems and pursue careers in social policy analysis.

 - Students interested in pursuing this degree must choose the Administration and Policy Practice (APP) concentration in social work.